7 Best Homeowners Insurance Companies in New York of 2023

 Flood/Earthquake Insurance is Separate

-Don't expect most insurance carriers to include floods or earthquakes unless you separately purchase flood or earthquake insurance, especially if you live in a flood zone or earthquake zone.
+Don't expect most insurance carriers to include floods or earthquakes as endorsements unless you separately purchase flood or earthquake insurance, especially if you live in a flood zone or earthquake zone.

 Grab Discounts